cesar-douady/open-lmake/doc/quick_comparison.md

 - It is self-tracking, i.e. it handles correctly the modifications of its configuration.
 - It automatically tracks dependencies, leaving no room to the recipe to access files without open-lmake being aware of it.
 - It checks dependencies at the end of each job to ensure they were stable througout the whole execution.

+## Timestamp-checksum coupling

+When computing checksums - as open-lmake dependency tracking is content based rather than timestamp based - open-lmake checks file timestamp before and after such computation.
+This ensures that the checksum is reliable: if the timestamp changed while the checksum was being computed, the checksum is deemed unreliable and will be recomputed upon need.
+When, at future time, the checksum of a file is needed - typically to be compared to the checksum used during the last run of a job - the timestamp is compared to the recorded timestamp associated with the checksum.
+The checksum is recomputed in the event the timestamps do not match (using equality, not before/after order).
+This way, the frequent case is fast: no checksum is recomputed, but the exceptional case is managed to ensure fearlessness.

+Checksums use XXH64, a modern, extremely fast (memory speed) and robust (>63 bits of entropy, though not crypto-secure) package.

 ## The dependencies nightmare